 Less Battery Consumption: This is an obvious one.
 We focused on conserving as much energy as we possibly could when designing our solar system.
 With that in mind, having a bigger fridge while also being able to run it almost all the time is a huge bonus.

 Want to read more about vehicle, skoolie, and RV conversions?
-Read more here!
+Get more information here!